sparkflows/sparkflows-docs/docs/user-guide/web-app/creating-anlaytics-app.rst

 Click on Create Analytics App
 -------------------------

-Fill in the required fields as below.
+Fill in the required fields as below:

-- *Name*: Name of the new analytics app
+- *Name*: Name of the new Analytics App.
-- *category*: Category of the new analytics app
+- *Category*: Category of the new Analytics App.
-- *Description*: Description of the new analytics app
+- *Description*: Description of the new Analytics App.
-- *Execution Type:* : Select execution type i.e notebook or workflow.
+- *Execution Type:*: Select execution type i.e., notebook or workflow.
 - *Project List*: Select a project from the list where you want to create the app.
-- *Notebook/Workflow List*: List will contain either notebook list or Workflows list coming under selected project depending upon execution type.
+- *Notebook or Workflow List*: List will contain either Notebook list or Workflows list coming under selected project depending upon execution type.

   .. figure:: ../../_assets/web-app/Create2.png
       :alt: web-app
       :width: 90%

-"Save" or "Publish" the analytics app before adding stages.
+Save or Publish the Analytics App before adding stages.